KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 > In finding of regulatory sequence such as enhancer, the position of peaks called by MACS2 could be compared with that of promoter and transcription start site for validation <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4110711/">[5]</a>.

 ***2. Motif Discovery:***

+The collection of detected peaks could be used in discovering and analyzing the sequence motifs characteristic of transcription factor (TF) binding sites.
+When applied to ChIP-seq, for discovered motif, this protocol can describe the binding affinity of the protein, identify proteins with similar binding affinities to the immunoprecipitated factor, identify other proteins that may bind nearby or in competition with the immunoprecipitated factor <a href="https://www.nature.com/articles/nprot.2014.083">[7]</a>.

 <img src="https://github.com/KylinKang/BENG183/blob/master/nprot.2014.083-F10.jpg" alt="drawing" width="600"/>